 Nearly all Christians regard the Bible as divinely inspired and authoritative, but views differ as to the nature and extent of its authority.
 Some hold it to be completely without error in all matters it addresses, while others stress its accuracy only in religious matters and allow for errors or limitations in other areas due to its human authorship.

 Eastern Orthodoxy (which includes the Greek and Russian Orthodox Churches and several others) differs from Catholicism in its refusal of allegiance to the Pope, its emphasis on the use of icons in worship, and the date it celebrates Easter.
 Other cultural, political, and religious differences exist as well.

-Distinctive Catholic practices include recognition of seven sacraments, devotion to Mary and the saints, and veneration of relics and sacred sites associated with holy figures.
-Eastern Orthodoxy holds many practices in common with Catholicism, but is especially distinguished by the central role of icons.
+Distinctive Catholic practices include recognition of seven sacraments, devotion to the Virgin Mary and the saints, veneration of relics, and sacred sites associated with holy figures.
+Eastern Orthodoxy has many practices in common with Catholicism, but is especially distinguished by the central role of icons.

 There are many Christian holidays, but the most important has always been Easter, a spring holiday that celebrates Christ's resurrection from the dead.
 The 40 days prior to Easter are the Lenten season, a time of fasting and repentance.

 Another holiday that has become important to Christians and much of the western world is Christmas, which commemorates the birth of Jesus.
 It is celebrated on December 25 in western churches and January 6 in Orthodox Churches.